signature-ip-ai/inoculator-user-guide/source/exportpackage.rst

 ========================================

 iNoCulator offers three types of export packages: Encrypted, Obfuscated and Clean.
 The type of package depends on the settings of the group the user belongs to.
-This function is available for NC-NoC projects.
+This function is available for NC-NoC and C-NoC projects.

 Users can select which package to export from the table.
 Up to three packages can be run simultaneously, if available.